angular/angular/aio/content/tutorial/toh-pt6.md

 To add a hero, this application only needs the hero's name.
 You can use an `<input>` element paired with an add button.

-Insert the following into the `HeroesComponent` template, just after the heading:
+Insert the following into the `HeroesComponent` template, after the heading:

 <code-example path="toh-pt6/src/app/heroes/heroes.component.html" region="add" header="src/app/heroes/heroes.component.html (add)"></code-example>